 Dogs also have to be handled with care during the process, especially those who have sensitive skin.
 If hair is removed too roughly, then skin can be irritated and the process can become painful for the dog.
 If the tissue underneath the skin is damaged, this can even lead to infections and bleeding for the dog.

 Finally, dogs that are hand stripped generally need it to take place on a regular basis – potentially as often as once every few weeks.
 This can be expensive for some owners if using a dog groomer rather than doing it themselves, so offering a discounted rate for multiple appointments can help groomers generate repeat business.

 If you’re still getting up to speed with hand stripping within your dog grooming business, then there are several tips that can make the job easier, quicker, safer, and kinder for the dog:

 However, you groom a dog, there’s always the risk that something can go wrong, and that’s why having the best possible dog grooming insurance in place is vital.

-Taking out one of Protectivity’s policies for dog grooming can demonstrate to owners that you care just as much about the wellbeing of their pet as they do.
+Taking out Protectivity’s policy for dog grooming insurance can demonstrate to owners that you care just as much about the wellbeing of their pet as they do.
 Incorporating cover for public liability, specialist equipment, and Care, Custody and Control, it ensures you won’t be out of pocket if the unforeseen occurs.

 Find out more on all of our competitively-priced dog grooming insurance options here.